como-integrar-javascript-pagina-web

 });

-In the examples, there are several functions that we have not seen, such as the alert function, which shows a dialog box.
+In the examples there are several functions we haven’t seen, like the alert function, which shows a dialog box.

 javascript-alert